Working cleanly with epoxy is a good practice for your health and safety

 All WEST SYSTEM technical manuals include basic safety information.
 All of our product labels provide appropriate hazard warnings.
 If you need more specific information, request MSDS through your distributor or West System Inc.

-Epoxyworks Magazine offers some excellent tips for preventing epoxy from sticking to your work surfaces, or the parts of your project where you don’t want epoxy to stick.
+Epoxyworks Magazine offers some excellent tips for preventing epoxy from sticking to your work surfaces, or the parts of your project where you don’t want the epoxy to stick.